 Well, I think we'll find out later this week.

-But what I can say about the story is that it's it expands on what we already know.
+But what I can say about the story is that it expands on what we already know.

 I think there's a lot of questions that the American people still don't have answered.